nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI below should appear within a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/user-guide/start.png)

-1. Type the command in the 'Command Box' and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the 'Command Box' and press Enter to execute it.<br>
    Some example commands you can try:

     * `list` : Lists all tutors.

     * `view 3` : Displays full details of the 3rd tutor shown in the current list.